16EAGLE/basemaps/README.md

 ## Get started

-All available maps can be printed using `get_maptypes()`.
+All available map services and types can be printed using `get_maptypes()`.
 The `basemap()` function and its class-specific aliases facilitate (down)loading a basemap and returning it as a class of choice.
 Map preferences that should be used during a session can be set as defaults using `set_defaults()`.

 ``` r
 library(basemaps)